SaisatwikBiku/python-salad/README.md

 -Pattern Probles:
 This file includes a collection of programming challenges related to pattern printing.

+-Online Banking System.py:
+Consists of several classes representing users, accounts, transactions, and the overall banking system.
+The system allows users to create accounts, deposit and withdraw money, view account details, and check transaction history.

 ## Installation

 To use any of these projects, you'll need to have Python 3.x installed on your machine.
 You can download it [here](https://www.python.org/downloads/).